Our Cases

 Defective Nissan air bag causes blindness in one eye in 13 year-old client: This product liability case helped pave the way to a recall forced by the federal Consumer Product Safety Commission.
 Even though Nissan initially denied responsibility, our firm sued and forced Nissan and other responsible parties to pay, recovering over $500,000 for the client.

 Poorly maintained shopping basket at Home Depot tips over and fractures ankle: A shopping basket which was uneven and had worn out wheels tipped over when it was loaded with bricks, landing on the client’s leg.
-After ankle surgery and prolonged litigation against Home Depot, the maintenance company and the manufacturer of the shopping cart, Berriz Law Grouprecovered $223,500 for the client.
+After ankle surgery and prolonged litigation against Home Depot, the maintenance company and the manufacturer of the shopping cart, Alfonso & Berriz, APC recovered $223,500 for the client.

 Unsafe left turn causes intersection collision: A 42-year-old construction worker with degenerative disk disease lost three months of tile-setting work and got back to work after receiving epidural injections.
 We recovered $100,000 for the client.